bitsofinfo/cicdstatemgr/README.md

 ## Overview

-So what does this do exactly?
+So what does this do exactly? ([you can also read this blog post](https://bitsofinfo.wordpress.com/2020/08/13/tekton-pipelines-cicd-slack-triggers-state/))

 <img align="right" width="550" src="imgs/init-new.png">`cicdstatemgr` is a small python library and CLI to help you maintain state and configuration data that can span process/task boundaries in a CICD system that does not natively provide such a facility.
 It also provides some built in features that let you handle "events" by invoking HTTP endpoints for doing things like notifications, triggering hooks, integrating with end-user interactive apps like Slack/Teams etc.